Almeida (The Glorious)

 Theresa is haunted by the traditional Coast Salish story of the Salmon Spirit, and the death of her mother who drowned in the Pacific Ocean.
 Now that she’s pregnant, her disconnected family must prepare for a new generation.
 Playwright Cheyenne Scott offers an Indigenous, multimedia family drama about the struggle to reconnect to family, culture, community, and land.

-Our nightly party on the SummerWorks Back Patio plays host to an eclectic mix of local artists, musicians, and DJs.
-The perfect way to end your day at SunmmerWorks.
+Our nightly party on the SummerWorks Back Patio plays host to a stellar lineup of DJs all week long.
+The perfect way to end your day at SummerWorks.

 these violent delights